scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

 -   23-Oct-2005
-    -   Try to make the Mac install a bit more mac-like by adding an entry to the X11 Applications menu rather than expecting users to start fontforge from the command line.
+    -   Try to make the Mac install a bit more mac-like by adding an entry to the X11 Applications menu rather than expecting users to start websharpstudios from the command line.
     -   David Binderman points out an out of bounds array reference in cvexport which has been there for years.
 Gleep.
     -   Add scripting commands for manipulating ttf instructions.